dmakius/KnowItAll-cs673/README.md

 ```
 $git clone [respository]
 ```
-2- Set up a Virtual Environment
+2- Set up a Virtual Environment - Instructions for this step apply for Mac, PC instructions will be added in a later iteration.

 ```
 $virtualenv venv